Libertree/libertree-frontend-ramaze/view/docs/en_GB/custom-css-file.markdown

     color: #000000;
 }

+/*
-/* In this section you can change the background color of your chat */
+  In this section you can change the background color of the chat window.
+*/

 #chat-window {
     background-color: #ffffff;